Conversion Rate Optimization with Machine Learning

 Marketers can glean insights and make better decisions by investing a little time and effort into applying machine learning techniques to Google Analytics.

 Start by asking, if we had a crystal ball, which online visitors are the fairest of them all?
 The answer is simple: the fairest of them all are the ones who have converted into paying customers.
-The problem is, out of your thousands, if not millions of visitors only tiny percentage will actually convert.
+The problem is, out of your thousands, if not millions of visitors only a tiny percentage will actually convert.
 Meaning that most of your marketing efforts are lost to those who are not interested or ready.

 If you knew which online visitor had a higher probability of converting, you could realign your budget so that you could spend more on leads who are worth nurturing.
 This is where machine learning can help you rank your online visitors.